Let’s chat about building a house for a minute.

 That literally sounds like such a timesuck and an even bigger money pit, not to mention migraine and grey hair inducing.

 Trust me, I know!
 We're building a house right now and even with the expert in our back pocket (that we’re paying handsomely) it's still so many moving pieces that the whole process can quickly feel like a downward spiral if we don't stay organized.

-So reason number 1, in really any project, but let's jump back over to Website Design...
+So reason number 1 you're feeling crazy unorganized, in really any project, but let's jump back over to Website Design...

 You're reading blog post after blog post going down countless rabbit trails and you have a hacked together Trello Board of ideas with no idea what order they go in to come out with the best result.
-To get a general idea of how to plan out a website you can download our Free Website Planning Guide.
+To get a general idea of how to plan out a website you can download our Free Design + Grow Method.

 Having an organized and streamlined process is a dream for some and a nightmare for others.
 Our clients seem to enjoy our organized and streamlined process, but even if you’re not working with us for your website project, or with another website designer, you can still stay organized on your own.

 Let me just answer that one for you right now. 👍